hetalang/heta-specifications/syntax.md

 `NaN`, `Infinity`, `e`, `E`, `pi`, `PI`,
 `include`, `block`, `namespace`, `abstract`, `concrete`, `begin`, `end`

-## Base statements
+## Action statement

-1. Base statements are divided by semicolons.
+1. The action statements are divided by semicolons.
 The line breakes between and inside statements do not matter but can be used for code decoration.

     ```heta
     <statement one>; <statement two>;